-1. Disability Discrimination (Title II)
+1) Disability Discrimination (Title II and Section 504)

 CCSD is committed to nondiscrimination in its programs, activities and services, and to providing facility accessibility.
-Parents, students, staff, or other members of the public, who are seeking information or have questions about the existence and location of accessible services, activities, and facilities in the district, should contact the building principal with their inquiry.
+Parents, students, staff, or other members of the public, who are seeking information or have questions about the existence and location of accessible services, activities, and facilities in the District, should contact the building principal with their inquiry.
 The building principal may, if necessary, refer the person to one or more of the following individuals, who will respond to the inquiry within a reasonable period of time:

-Facility Accessibility:

-Facilities Division, Building Department Director, located at 4190 McLeod, Las Vegas, NV 89121, (702) 799-7605.
+Facility Accessibility: Facilities Division, Building Department Director, located at 1180 Military Tribute Place, Henderson, NV 89074, 702-799-7605, email address resopdg@nv.ccsd.net.

-Employee or Public Access/Services Issues:

-Executive Manager, Diversity, Affirmative Action and ADA Programs/Title IX Coordinator, located at 5100 W. Sahara Ave., Las Vegas, NV 89146, (702) 799-5087, email address: colecg@nv.ccsd.net.
+Employee or Public Access/Services Issues: Executive Manager, Diversity and Affirmative Action, ADA/Title IX Coordinator, located at 5100 W. Sahara Ave., Las Vegas, NV 89146, 702-799-5087, email address colecg@nv.ccsd.net.

-Transportation:

-Department of Transportation Director, located at 975 W. Welpman Way., Henderson, NV 89044, (702) 799-6980.
+Transportation: Department of Transportation Director, located at 975 W. Welpman Way, Henderson, NV 89044, 702-799-6890, email address oconnit@nv.ccsd.net.

-Student Programs/Services Access:

-Student Services Division, Chief Compliance Officer (Section 504 and IDEA Disability Related), located at 4170 McLeod, Las Vegas, NV 89121, (702) 799-1020, email address: 0135-ocm@nv.ccsd.net.
+Student Programs/Services Access: Executive Director, Office of Compliance and Monitoring, Student Services Division (Section 504 and IDEA Disability Related), located at 4170 McLeod Drive, Las Vegas, NV 89121, 702-799-1020, email address 0135-ocm@nv.ccsd.net.

 Students, parents, and other program participants who feel discriminated against relating to school transportation may initiate a complaint by contacting the principal of the school in question.
-The building principal will work with the appropriate district personnel to respond to the issue within a reasonable period of time.
+The building principal will work with the designated employee and respond to the inquiry within a reasonable period of time.
 The designated school employee who is responsible to work with the school principal in resolving the complaints regarding:

-- disability discrimination concerns, that arise at the school and on the school bus, is the, Director IV Chief Compliance and Monitoring Officer, who is located at 4170 McLeod, Las Vegas, NV 89121, (702) 799-1020, email address is: 0135-ocm@nv.ccsd.net; and - 2. school bus transportation concerns in general, is the Director of Transportation, who is located at 975 W. Welpman Way., Henderson, NV 89044, and may be contacted at (702) 799-6890.
+- a. disability discrimination concerns, that arise at the school and on the school bus, is the Executive Director, Office of Compliance and Monitoring, Student Services Division, who is located at 4170 McLeod Drive, Las Vegas, NV 89121, 702-799-1020, email address 0135-ocm@nv.ccsd.net; and - b. school bus transportation concerns in general, is the Director of Transportation, located at 975 W. Welpman Way, Henderson, NV 89044, 702-799-6890, email address oconnit@nv.ccsd.net.

-If parents or members of the public have additional concerns or complaints regarding their accessibility inquiry, they also may initiate a formal review by completing a Public Concern Form and trigger the public concern process as outlined in CCSD Regulation 1213.1, as described above.
+If parents or members of the public have additional concerns or complaints regarding their accessibility inquiry, they also may initiate a formal review by completing a Public Concern Form and trigger the public concern process as outlined in CCSD Regulation 1213.1, as described below.